emreozcelik/M-Audio-CODE-SysEx-Reverse-Engineering/README.md

 f0 00 01 05 7f 31 05 6d 00 01 01 f7 <- Handshake
 ```

-We must first handshake with the device before sending any commands.
+Before sending any commands, we must first handshake with the device.

 #### SysEx Commands: